1 of 20

 • If you don’t have an account, you can create one here.

 • Pay attention when creating a new account, because the site will provide your secret key.
-This secret key will be used to configure the solution later on.
+This secret key will be used to configure the integration later on.

 2. On the dashboard click the New Site button.